-Training for instrument specialists can take advantage of a wide range of methods and media (see 5.4.5).
-The theoretical aspects of measurement and instrument design may be taught via lectures or video and supported by graphs and diagrams.
-A working knowledge of the instrument system for operation, maintenance and calibration can be gained by the use of illustrated text; films, videos or in-person demonstrations; physical models that can be disassembled and assembled for practice; and ultimately practical experiences in operating systems and making observations.
+Training for instrument specialists can take advantage of the widesta wide range of methods and media. (see 5.4.5).
+The theoretical aspects of measurement and instrument design aremay be taught by via lectures based on text and formulaeor video and supported by graphs and diagrams.
+A working knowledge of the instrument system for operation, maintenance and calibration can be gained by the use of photographs withillustrated text; films-or, videos showing manual adjustments, or in-person demonstrations; physical models which may that can be disassembled, demonstrations, and assembled for practice; and ultimately practical experience experiences in operating systems and making observations.
 Unsafe practices or modes of use may be simulated.

-5.3.5 Core competencies development
+5.3.5 Personal skillsCore competencies development

-A meteorological instrument systems engineering group needs people who are not only technically capable, but who are broadly educated to support the development of a wide range of core competencies shared by other professionals.
+A meteorological instrument systems engineering group needs people who are not only technically capable, but who are broadly educated and are able to speak and write well.
+Good personal communication skills are necessary to support and justify technical programmes and particularly in management positions.to support the development of a wide range of core competencies shared by other professionals.
 This includes being able to speak and write well, to work collaboratively in teams, to manage tasks and projects efficiently, to use computer technologies effectively, and to use good decision-making processes.
-Skilled technologists should receive training so that they can play a wider role in the decisions that affect the development of their NMHS.
+Skilled technologists should receive training so that they can play a wider role in the decisions that affect the development of their Meteorological ServiceNMHS.

-Good personal communication skills are necessary to work collaboratively and to support and justify technical programmes, particularly in management positions.
-Some staff who are numerate and have good practical and manual abilities may be less able with communication skills, and may benefit from courses in public speaking, negotiation, letter and report writing or assertiveness training.
+There is a tendency forGood personal communication skills are necessary to work collaboratively and to support and justify technical programmes, particularly in management positions.
+Some staff who are numerate and have good practical, and manual ability to abilities may be less able with verbal and written linguistic skills.
+In the annual personal performance review of their staff, managers should identify any opportunities for staff to enhance their personal communication skills by taking special, and may benefit from courses, for example, in public speaking, negotiation, letter and report writing or assertiveness training.
 Some staff may need assistance in learning a second language in order to further their training.